KUNJU-PITT/stableDE/README.md

-# stableDE: Stability of methods for differential expression analysis of RNA-Seq data
+# stableDE: Stability of methods for differential expression analysis of RNA-seq data

 ## Abstract